 The Village Goldsmith’s experienced craftspeople are trained to work with all precious metals - from platinum and gold to sterling silver.
-The range of metals to choose from when manufacturing jewellery is quite extensive and to help with the selection process, we have provided a list of the most popular metals which we work with in our workshop, each with its own advantages and distinctive qualities.
-We will recommend the most appropriate metal in accordance with the ring style, wearability, and your preferred budget.
+The range of metals to choose from when crafting jewellery is quite extensive.
+To help with the selection process, we've provided a list of the most popular metals we work with in our workshop and described their distinctive qualities.
+We will always recommend the most appropriate metal in accordance with the ring or jewellery style, wearability, and your preferred budget.
 At The Village Goldsmith, we pride ourselves on the quality of our craftsmanship and endeavour to ensure that all materials used in the crafting of our jewellery are of the highest quality and ethically sourced.

 14 carat: 58.5%

 White gold is made from yellow gold and an array of added metal alloys to create a whiter colour.
 Traditionally, rhodium plating is applied to white gold to give it its deeper, whiter, more platinum-like look.
 It's important to note that this plating does wear off and further applications of rhodium plating will be required to maintain the look over time.
 The scale of carat grading is the same for white gold as it is for yellow gold.
 The higher the carat grade of white gold, the deeper the gunmetal white colour.

 Rose gold is alloyed with a percentage of copper, which gives it its rosy pink tinge.
 With rose gold, the higher the carat grade the more subtle the colour appears.